Apple will charge small developers less when they sell apps on the App Store

 "If you can't make the economics work when Apple takes 30% off the top when you sell digital trinkets in a game, you have different problems," he said.

-Discuss: Apple lowers App Store commissions to 15% for developers making under $1M a year
+Discuss: Apple lowers App Store 'tax' to 15% for developers making under $1M a year

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.